-- All files must be stored in locked file cabinets when not in use. - Any information that describes an individual's medical condition or disability must be maintained in a separate locked file consistent with policies and procedures. - Policy 1.1 Confidentiality and Personally Identifiable Information (PII) shall be followed.
+- All files must be stored in locked file cabinets when not in use. - Any information that describes an individual's medical condition or disability must be maintained in a separate locked file consistent with policies and procedures. - Policy 1.1 Confidentiality and Personally Identifiable Information (PII) shall be followed. - All records must be maintained from the date of acquisition through final disposition.
+The SCWDB will retain those records for a period of 3 years from the date of the last expenditure report submitted to VCCS, unless otherwise specified by the grant.
+If any litigation, claim, or audit is started before the expiration of the 3 year period, all records must be retained until all findings have been resolved and final action taken.

-Signature of of SCWDB Chairman: Date:

-Title: Employed Worker Training Policy #: 2.15

-Effective Date: 7/23/2015 Revision Date:
+Title: Employed Worker Training Policy #: 2.15 Effective Date: 7/23/2015 Revision Date: 4/20/17 10/18/18

 To provide guidance to serve individuals using WIOA funds who are employed.
+Career and training services may be provided to individuals who are underemployed.